xipengyang/serverless-applications/ops/README.md

 ## Operations ##

-#### Setup infrastructure in a separate stack ####
+#### Setup network infrastructure in a separate stack ####
-Infrastructure like VPC, subnets are setup in a separate stack from the backend services infrastructure.
+Network Infrastructure like VPC, subnets are setup in a separate stack from the backend services infrastructure.
 This keeps deployment of infrastructure decoupled from deployment of backend services.

 Create a cloudformation stack
 ```bash